 External Examining is a cornerstone of the UK Higher Education system for the assurance of standards and quality.
-External Examiners’ reports are therefore vital information to the University to confirm that this function has been fulfilled, to identify any areas for improvement along with features of innovative practice that may be worthy of sharing and adoption elsewhere.How to Complete the Online Report
+External Examiners’ reports are vital to the University to confirm that this function has been fulfilled, to identify any areas for improvement along with features of innovative practice that may be worthy of sharing and adoption elsewhere.

 Reports should be sufficiently detailed, addressing each of the items raised in the report form template.
 Where a report is deemed to be lacking in detail, it may be referred back to the External Examiner for revision.

-- appropriateness and comprehensiveness of assessment methods to the curriculum and whether or not these are clearly demonstrated in the evidence reviewed;
+- Appropriateness and comprehensiveness of assessment methods to the curriculum and whether or not these are clearly demonstrated in the evidence reviewed;

-- quality and appropriateness of the examination papers and coursework materials and usefulness of feedback to students;
+- Quality and appropriateness of the examination papers and coursework materials and usefulness of feedback to students;

-- the adequacy of moderation arrangements.
+- The adequacy of moderation arrangements;

 - Examples of good, interesting or innovative practice.